 Pop-up books — some of the most delightful items in the national collections — were on display from 20 November 2013 to 19 January 2014.

-We presented a rare chance to admire a choice selection of pop-up books in our 'treasures' display.
+We presented a rare chance to admire a choice selection of pop-up books in this display.

 Visitors to our George IV Bridge Building saw 24 volumes that highlight the best in paper architecture from the 19th century to the 21st.

 As pop-up expert Jacques Desse has said: 'When a good movable book is opened, each page is like a Christmas present!'

 Pop-up or 'movable' books have delighted us for a very long time.